PranjalRay/Ray-Sports-Scheduler/README.md

 ## ADMIN LOGIN ->   EMAIL: admin@admin.com  ||      PASSWORD: admin
 ## PRE-EXISTING PLAYER LOGIN ->   EMAIL: a@a.com  ||     PASSWORD: a

+## Difficulty and Interesting work

+- Report Creation
+- Leaving Sessions and displaying in Sessions Page

 ## Features

 - User Registration and Login